oracle-livelabs/database/db-23cfree-fundamentals/setup-environment/setup-environment.md

 2. After allowing a few moments for the server to startup, then use this URL to ensure ORDS is running.

     If you are running this workshop in your own machine (i.e. not with the _Run on LiveLabs_ option), you can replace `localhost` with the your machine's hostname, if desired.
+You may notice in some of the screenshots that `hol23cfdr` is used instead of localhost.
+Please be aware that `localhost` and `hol23cfdr` refer to the same machine in the screenshots.
+Please continue using `localhost` unless your machine does not support it.

     ```
     <copy>